thephez/dpp-spec/docs/document.md

 ## Document Model

-The document model must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/test/integration/document/validateDocumentFactory.spec.js).
+The document model must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.16.0/test/integration/document/validateDocumentFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateDocumentFactory
   ✓ should return invalid result if a document contractId is not equal to Data Contract ID
+  ✓ return invalid result if binary field exceeds `maxBytesLength`
   ✓ should return valid result is a document is valid
   Base schema
+    $protocolVersion
+      ✓ should be present
+      ✓ should be an integer
+      ✓ should not be less than 0
+      ✓ should not be greater than current Document protocol version (0)
     $id
       ✓ should be present
-      ✓ should be a string
+      ✓ should be a byte array
-      ✓ should be no less than 42 chars
+      ✓ should be no less than 32 bytes
-      ✓ should be no longer than 44 chars
+      ✓ should be no longer than 32 bytes
-      ✓ should be base58 encoded
     $type
       ✓ should be present
       ✓ should be defined in Data Contract